james2doyle/google-form-styling/README.md

 *Think themes for bootstrap.
 Markup stays, stylesheets change.*

 But right now I am just going to try and normalize the current stylsheet into something as default as possible so that I can then create a my-theme-name.css file that contains all the variables to do the styling.
+I am currently only using the variables in LESS but eventually I will use more of the feaures to get everything nice and themeable.

 ### How to create a custom form